JarecoFC/journalism_website/README.md

 # Journalism Website Project
-A website for some project in college
+A website for some project in college.
+Probably one of the largest projects i've done.

 Some general info on the code: